sillyhatday/GAMEBOY-MBC5-CPLD-2MB/README.md

 Insert your assembled cart into the JTAG adaptor using the 3D printed shim so that the cart can be inserted upside down.
 (The side with the 6 cart edge pins).
 If you don’t have  access to a shim, you can sacrifice an old Gameboy cart by cutting it up so that your cart can fit in it upside down.

-Launch the Quartus software you just installed.
+Launch the Quartus II Programmer software you just installed.

 ![2 MainProgUSBBlasterSelected](https://github.com/sillyhatday/GAMEBOY-MBC5-CPLD-2MB/assets/65309612/70f33a9c-51d2-422a-b8f0-de7029f098a5)